Ava7/Magazin/README.md

-Source code a simple program for shop
+Source code a simple Java program for shop